 Plymouth has an eerie ghost town feel and look, with absolutely zero vegetation or animal life.
 The whole abandoned city is under a blanket of ash, some parts up to 40 feet deep.
 The helicopter gets nice and low so you feel as though you are right among it all.
 I can’t imagine being there and experiencing a heart breaking situation such as this.

-It’s amazing to see the landscape difference from where the pyroclastic flow from the eruption touched in comparison the lush landscape that wasn’t touched.
+It’s amazing to see the landscape difference from where the pyroclastic flow from the eruption touched in comparison the lush landscape that was untouched.
 There is a clear line down the middle.

-After the tour of Plymouth, you are taken one last time past the volcano, for the last look at one of natures biggest wonders.
+After the tour of Plymouth, they take you one last time past the volcano, for the last look at one of natures biggest wonders.

-There is no denying that the scenic 50-minute helicopter flight over the island of Monserrat and the Soufriere Hills volcano is absolutely awe-inspiring, and will be a travel experience that will not be forgotten.
+There is no denying that the scenic 50-minute helicopter flight over the island of Montserrat and the Soufriere Hills volcano is absolutely awe-inspiring, heart-wrenching, and will be a travel experience that will not be forgotten.